 - Explaining your legal options so that you know what to expect

-- Filing paperwork on your behalf, so you do not have to worry about deadlines, who to notify, or filling out forms correctly
+- Filing paperwork on your behalf so you do not have to worry about deadlines or minor errors

 - Collecting and presenting evidence so your employer (or a judge) can see how your injuries have affected you